greim/await.js/README.md

 What happens is that n1 can *take* n2.

-    n1.take(n2) // there's lots of code here that you didn't write
+    n1.take(n2) // There's lots of code here that you didn't write,
+                // hence this comment is here to take up some of
+                // the dead space.

 What about the fact that n1 has a different set of things than n2?
 Consider: